cnr-ibba/IMAGE-InjectTool/README.md

 ├── README.md
 └── uwsgi
 ```
-It will be referred to as the "working directory" in this file.
+The image directory will be referred as the "working directory" in this document.

 **Download the Postgres database**

 Postgres data are not tracked in git.
 Simply download the postgres-data directory from the PTP FTP site.
-The instruction are on the Trello Image Board.
+The instructions are on the Trello Image Board.

-Once downloaded the tar-gz archive, open it and save the postgres-data directory in your working directory as administrator user; please do not change file's ownerships: many directories, for example, need to be owned by the docker group.
+Once downloaded the tar-gz archive, open it and save the postgres-data directory in your working directory (the cloned directory where nginx, uwsgi and django-data folders are stored) as administrator user.
+Please do not change file's ownerships: many directories, for example, need to be owned by the docker group.

 > NOTE:
 the entire system (three containers managed by Docker Compose) uses two shared volumes [https://docs.docker.com/engine/admin/volumes/volumes/](https://docs.docker.com/engine/admin/volumes/volumes/) for ensuring the existance of persistent data: on the host the two directories are named postgres-data/ and django-data/.
 The django-data directory, containing the entire django environment and codes, is tracked in git and so it does not need to be downloaded from the FTP site.

 **Start the Docker-compose suite**
+There are three containers defined in docker-compose.yml

+ - uwsgi: the code base
+ - nginx: web interface
+ - db: the postgres database

 ```bash